 Crucial to this team are hyperhidrosis sufferers themselves, their friends and family, employers and workplaces, patient advocates (like us) and… the full range of healthcare providers.
 These include, but are not limited to: school nurses, other registered nurses, nurse practitioners, physician assistants, dermatologists, and more.

-As part of Hyperhidrosis Awareness Month, the International Hyperhidrosis Society is running clinical-facing advertisements and public service announcements in medical professional publications during the month of November.
+As part of Hyperhidrosis Awareness Month 2018, the International Hyperhidrosis Society ran clinical-facing advertisements and public service announcements in medical professional publications.

 - Pediatricians because hyperhidrosis often first manifests with extreme sweating symptoms during childhood or adolescence.